mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 ## Limitations

 <!--
-- Only two target features,
+- Only two target features (time/resource constraint),
   - how that might limit knowledge on how well CNNs in general works on detecting isa features
 - Black-box models – hard to interpret why it doesn't generalize that well
 - Training on more than just code sections?